erizov/Professor/semester_9/lecture_62_observability_advanced/synthetic_monitoring/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Synthetic Monitoring?
-8. How would you test your Synthetic Monitoring implementation?
+8. How would you test your Synthetic Monitoring deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization